Exotic Avian Sanctuary of Tennessee is registered as a 501(c)3 non-profit organization.

 We appreciate your interest in parrot adoption.
 There are thousands of parrots waiting in rescue facilities nationally for committed, compassionate adoptive homes.

 Our adoption process is very structured and will include a visit to your home as well as reference checks.
 An interview, a visit to your home, and several visits with your chosen friend will be required.
 This gives us the opportunity to assess the prospective adoptive family’s ability to provide patience, quality care, stability, and love.
+We want to get to know you!

 We do not publicly post our birds available for adoption because we find it is easy to become fixated on one bird or species.
 By allowing us to help match you with a selection of birds based on your application, lifestyle, home visit, and goals, the odds of finding a true match are much higher.
 We are currently limited to adopting birds within a 2-hour radius of Nashville, TN.
 (There may be exceptions under certain circumstances.)